Is it every day or everyday?

-- This is available all day everyday. [all one word] This becomes: This is available all day everyMonday. [all one word] WRONG
+- This is available everyday. [all one word] This becomes: This is available everyMonday. [all one word] WRONG

-- This is available all day every day.
-This becomes: This is available all day every Monday. [two words] RIGHT
+- This is available every day. [two words] This becomes: This is available every Monday. [two words] RIGHT

 This method of replacing similar parts of grammar, to help you to see things another way, is really worth remembering.